Vocational Education and Retraining

 We believe that with improved efficiencies and lower costs in higher education, a significant number of this group would go on to get a college degree, perhaps raising the percentage with college degrees to 40%.
 This would still leave about 60% of the population with less than a college degree.

-We would support re-instituting vocational education in high schools, with a focus on 21st century jobs.
+We would support re-instituting vocational education in high schools, with a focus on 21st-century jobs.
 To do this successfully, high schools will need to coordinate their programs with local employers.
 We need to bridge the gap between high school and on-the-job training.

 For example, hospitals and extended care facilities hire substantial numbers of people with less than a college degree.
 Programs should be created that would result in a high school degree and some kind of professional health certification in a combined four or five year program.
-This would certainly be feasible for nurses aide training and a variety of other jobs for which some kind of professional certification would be useful to employers.
+This would certainly be feasible for nursing aide training and a variety of other jobs for which some kind of professional certification would be useful to employers.

 Post-Secondary Vocational Education and Training